Puresharper/Puresharp/README.md

         }
     }

-Define a **Pointcut** that represent all method that is readonly operation (where Read attribute and Operation attribute are placed
+Define a **Pointcut** that represent all methods that are readonly operation (where Read attribute and Operation attribute are placed

     public class ReadonlyOperation : Pointcut.And<Pointcut<Operation>, Pointcut<Read>>
     {